Modern East Asian Studies (MEAS)

 © WWW.IMAGEDIREKT.COM IMAGE NO: 2721659

-The departments for economics, law, social sciences and cultural studies of Goethe University have joined their forces to create a new interdisciplinary M.A. program in Modern East Asian Studies (MEAS).
-In a truly interdisciplinary sense, the biennial M.A. program accommodates both students with a B.A. degree in Asia related cultural studies, and students with a B.A. degree in economics, law or social sciences.
+The Faculties of Economics and Business Administration, Law, Linguistics, Cultures and Arts, and Social Sciences of Goethe University have collaboratively set up the interdisciplinary M.A. programme in Modern East Asian Studies (MEAS).
+The biennial M.A. programme accommodates both students with a B.A. degree in East Asia related cultural sciences and students with a B.A. degree in social sciences such as economics, law, political sciences, sociology, anthropology or history.

-The MEAS program is fully accredited by the Central Evaluation and Accreditation Agency Hanover.
-The re-accreditation is taking place within the framework and procedures of Goethe University's System Accreditation and will be completed in summer 2018.
-This system certifies that a degree program’s structures and processes are in line with relevant German and European quality standards ensuring that the defined program qualification goals can be met.
+The MEAS programme is fully accredited by the Accreditation Committee of Goethe University.
+It certifies that the degree programme’s structures and processes are in line with relevant German and European academic quality standards.